tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {% include random_ad2.html %}

-Despite what might seem like a clear mandate for excellent API docs,  technical writers aren't always leveraged for these doc efforts.
-The [2019 State of API](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) report found the following:
+Despite what might seem like a clear mandate for excellent API docs,  technical writers aren't always leveraged for these doc efforts. [*The 2019 State of API*](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) report found the following:

 > Automation is playing a major role in how organizations document their APIs.
 43% of respondents said they leverage an API standard, like the OpenAPI Specification, to generate API docs.
 One quarter of respondents are using a “code-first” approach, where developers are responsible for adding annotations to the API code to generate docs.
 Only 15% of participants are investing in technical writers to help with documenting APIs.

-{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="howteamsarehandlingdocs" ext_print="png" ext_web="png" alt="How teams are handling docs, State of API 2019, p.42" caption="How teams are handling docs, State of API 2019, p.42" %}
+{% include course_image.html url="https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf" size="medium" filename="howteamsarehandlingdocs" ext_print="png" ext_web="png" alt="How teams are handling docs, The State of API 2019, p.42" caption="How teams are handling docs, The State of API 2019, p.42" %}

 Of course, the finding that "Only 15% of participants are investing in technical writers..." will upset technical writers.
 Fortunately, this question is poorly worded and might account for the disheartening answers.
 The wording suggests that employing technical writers to create docs is an *alternative* to generating docs through the OpenAPI specification (OAS).
 In reality, technical writers should be collaborating with engineers to generate reference documentation through OAS.
 Reference docs account for only part of the needed documentation (maybe half, if that).
 In this course, I heavily recommend that technical writers generate reference documentation through the OAS.
 This is covered in the [OpenAPI spec and Swagger section](pubapis_rest_specification_formats.html).

 Thus, the connotation with this survey question misunderstands and distorts the role that technical writers play.
 Technical writers aren't old-school grammarians using feather and quill to etch out documentation in a tediously manual way (rather than auto-generating it via the OAS).
 Instead, many technical writers promote and champion OAS as a standard for creating the reference docs.

-The [2016 State of API report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf) words the question a bit differently &mdash; "Does your organization have a formal API developer documentation process?"
+[The *State of API 2016* report](https://static1.smartbear.co/smartbear/media/ebooks/state-of-api-report-2016.pdf) words the question a bit differently &mdash; "Does your organization have a formal API developer documentation process?"
 The 2016 report found that docs are a priority for about half of the respondents:

 > Nearly 75% of API providers have a formal API developer documentation process, but only 45.6% say that it is a priority for their team.